tio-hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/elasticache-redis-replication-group-auto-failover-enabled.md

       → → Overall Result: true

-      This result means that all resources have passed the policy check for the policy elasticache-redis-cluster-auto-failover-enabled.
+      This result means that all resources have passed the policy check for the policy elasticache-redis-replication-group-auto-failover-enabled.

       ✓ Found 0 resource violations

-      elasticache-redis-cluster-auto-failover-enabled.sentinel:47:1 - Rule "main"
+      elasticache-redis-replication-group-auto-failover-enabled.sentinel:47:1 - Rule "main"
         Value:
           true
 ```